 Bark Damage: Magnolias are susceptible to bark damage and breakage, so avoid hitting them with the string trimmer or lawnmower.

 Propagating: You can propagate Magnolias by collecting the seeds or take semi-hardwood cuttings in late summer.
 Cuttings can take up to a year to root.

-Transplanting: Magnolias have an enormous, rope-like root system.
+Transplanting: Magnolias have a large, rope-like root system.
 They don't usually tolerate transplanting once the trunk is 4 inches (10 cm) or larger in diameter.